My data soul: Pablo Rodríguez at TEDxBarcelona

 Play Video View Fees

-Pablo Rodriguez is a entrepreneur, business executive, and computer scientist.
+Pablo Rodriguez is an entrepreneur, business executive, and computer scientist.
 He is recognized as a creative leader and visionary.

 He founded as CEO, Alpha, (Europe’s equivalent to Google [X]), the skunkworks Moonshot facility established by Telefonica to address some of the biggest problems in society by conceiving and delivering radical solutions using breakthrough technology.
 Such Moonshots include efforts in the areas of mental health, future of learning, AI economies, or distributed energy.